 If you're looking for the best Mac Mini monitor, we've got you covered right here.

-This is because a Mac Mini monitor centres more around creative projects, such as video and photo editing as opposed to strictly gaming, just like the best video editing monitors or best graphic design monitors.
+This is because Mac Mini monitors centre more around creative projects, and they can be some of the best video editing or photo editing monitors.

-When choosing a monitor in general, knowing what display size to go for is going to be pretty key.
-This will be dictated by both personal preference and the amount of space you already have.
+Knowing what display size to go for is going to be pretty key here.
+This will be dictated by both personal preference and the amount of space you have available on your desk.

 For a Mac Mini monitor, USB-C connectivity is also pretty useful, given the device supports Thunderbolt 3-display out, as well as HDMI 2.0.

 Getting a USB-C monitor can also help to reduce wire clutter, as it's a less bulky cable than HDMI, and will still give you resolutions upwards of 6K, if you need it.

 With all this in mind, we’ve selected these Mac Mini monitors based on our research into their specs, features, general reviews, and other general points that we think make them worth considering.
 Plus, we’ve answered some of your most frequently asked questions so you can pick the best one for you.

 So with that being said, let’s get into it – here are some top picks for the best Mac Mini monitor available today.

 - Dell U2720QM

 - ASUS ProArt Display PA279CV